mirror/dd-wrt/src/router/python/Doc/library/ipaddress.rst

    3. An integer packed into a :class:`bytes` object of length 4, big-endian.
       The interpretation is similar to an integer *address*.

+   4. A two-tuple of an address description and a netmask, where the address description is either a string, a 32-bits integer, a 4-bytes packed integer, or an existing IPv4Address object; and the netmask is either an integer representing the prefix length (e.g. ``24``) or a string representing the prefix mask (e.g. ``255.255.255.0``).

    An :exc:`AddressValueError` is raised if *address* is not a valid IPv4 address.
 A :exc:`NetmaskValueError` is raised if the mask is not valid for an IPv4 address.